grol-io/vm/README.md

 Assembler only:
 - `data` for a 64 bit word
 - `str8` for string (with the double or backtick quotes)
-- on a line preceeding an instruction: _label_ + `:` label for the *R instruction (relative address calculation). _label_ starts with a letter.
+- on a line preceding an instruction: _label_ + `:` label for the *R instruction (relative address calculation). _label_ starts with a letter.
-- `Var v1 v2 ...` virtual instruction that generates a `Push` instruction with the number of identifiers provided and defines label for said starting at 0 (which will start with the value of the accumulator while the rest will start 0 initialized).
+- `Var v1 v2 ...` virtual instruction that generates a `Push` instruction with the number of identifiers provided and defines labels for said variables starting at 0 (which will start with the value of the accumulator while the rest will start 0 initialized).

 ## Benchmarks
 Compares go, tinygo, C based VMs (and plain C loop for reference).